dimalypai/mil-masters-thesis-chalmers/docs/report/04_MIL.md

 is just a value of type `Bool`), `Cons` has type `forall A .
 A -> List A -> List A`, meaning that for any type `A` (`A` has kind `*`) it can be applied to a value of type `A` and a value of type `List A` producing `List A`.
 Data constructors can also be partially applied.
+There is some simplicity to the fact, that data constructors are treated pretty much in the same way as variables and functions, both for MIL users and for the MIL implementation.

 ### Functions and expressions